 Radical inclusion is a core principle.
-Try to recruit a range of ages, genders, races, abilities, nationalities and people of differing sexual orientation. (see also earlier design issues for less abled people)
+Try to recruit a range of ages, genders, races, abilities, nationalities and people of differing sexual orientation (see also Section on inclusion in design earlier design issues for less abled people).

 Orientation

 We recommend you hold a welcome/orientation session for all campmates early in the week, introducing everyone to the Barrio "rules", and people's responsibilities: